Don’t Stop Believin’ | Chords + Lyrics

 | E | B | G#m | A :||

-The good news is that it remains the same throughout the intro, verse, and solo.
-The only variation is at the end, where you only play an A chord, with no bass line.
+The good news is that this pattern remains consistent throughout the intro, verse, and solo.
+The only exception comes at the end, where the A chord is played without the bass line.

 ||: B/A A | B/A A | Eadd9 E | Eadd9 E :||